Neil Berg: Grumpy Old Men

-Berg is the composer of Grumpy Old Men: The Musical, based on the Warner Brothers movie starring Jack Lemmon and Walter Matthau, which had its US Premiere in the summer of 2018 at The Ogunquit Playhouse in Maine to rave reviews.
-The LA Premiere will be in September 2019 at La Mirada Theater, featuring Hal Linden, Cathy Rigby, Ken Page & Mark Jacoby.
+Berg is the composer of Grumpy Old Men: The Musical, based on the Warner Brothers movie starring Jack Lemmon and Walter Matthau, which had its US premiere in the summer of 2018 at the Ogunquit Playhouse in Maine to rave reviews.
+The LA premiere was held in September 2019 at La Mirada Theater, featuring Hal Linden, Cathy Rigby, Ken Page, and Mark Jacoby.

-A National Tour is being planned for 2020.

-Past History: GOM had its original of town tryout at the Royal Manitoba Theater Centre in Winnipeg in October 2011, starring John Rubenstein and John Conrad Schuck.
-The developmental readings have featured Academy Award-winning actor F. Murray Abraham, TONY Award winner George Hearn, Marilu Henner, Carole Kane, Ken Page and Vicki Lewis.
+GOM had its original out-of-town tryout at the Royal Manitoba Theatre Centre in Winnipeg in October 2011, starring John Rubenstein and John Conrad Schuck.
+The developmental readings featured Academy Award-winning actor F. Murray Abraham, Tony Award winner George Hearn, Marilu Henner, Carole Kane, Ken Page, and Vicki Lewis.
 In May 2017 a new reading was done, featuring Lee Wilkof, John Hilner, Luba Mason, Didi Cohn, Liz Larsen, David Josephsberg, and Rita Harvey.
-TRW (Theater Rights Worldwide) is currently Licensing Grumpy Old Men for Professional, Stock and Amateur Productions.
-For more information go to www.grumpyoldmenthemusical.com.
+TRW (Theater Rights Worldwide) licenses Grumpy Old Men for professional, stock and amateur productions.